Jason Kerr (footballer): Career

 Kerr started his career at St Johnstone in 2014, spending two seasons on loan at East Fife from 2015 to 2017, winning the Scottish League Two title in the 2015–16 season.

 On 10 August 2017, Kerr, along with St Johnstone team-mate Chris Kane, joined Scottish Championship club Queen of the South on loan until 31 January 2018.
 On 21 October, Kerr scored the only goal at Glebe Park, Brechin in Queens 1–0 win over Brechin City and was subsequently sent-off in injury time with Ally Love of The City.
 However, Queens appealed the red card decision and this was overturned to a yellow card instead for unsporting behaviour.

 On 14 January 2018, Kerr was recalled to the Perth club when his loan spell in Dumfries ended with the Doonhamers.
 Kerr made his debut appearance for St Johnstone on 29 January 2018, in a Scottish Cup fourth round 4–0 win against Albion Rovers at Cliftonhill.

 Ahead of the 2019–20 season, Kerr was named as St Johnstone's club captain, following the departure of Joe Shaughnessy.
 He led the team to success in both the Scottish League Cup and Scottish Cup in 2020-21.

+Wigan Athletic

+On 31 August 2021, Kerr joined League One side Wigan Athletic on a three-year contract.
+During his first season at the club, Kerr featured in twenty-four league matches as Wigan Athletic were crowned champions.

+In November 2022, Kerr was ruled out for the remainder of the season having suffered an anterior cruciate ligament injury during a 2–2 draw with Swansea City.

+In January 2024, Kerr made his long-awaited return from injury, playing the duration of an EFL Trophy tie with Doncaster Rovers.
+Following the conclusion of the 2023–24 season, Kerr was offered a new contract.
+Despite strong reported interest from newly promoted Wrexham, as well as Peterborough United, he signed a new two-year deal on 4 June 2024.